Blog

 As a consequence, untempered low–carbon martensitic steels sometimes have a better toughness than when they are tempered, even though the untempered steel is stronger.

-READ ALSO: How do you prepare to be a CIO?
+READ ALSO: What do you need for a school desk?

 Why martensite is very hard?